Drasungor/aligned-hackathon-oct-2024/README.md

 Take into account that for the final deployment of out project we will start with an empty leaderboard.

 ## Team members

+- Drasungor

+Software engineering student, finishing his final project about a computing power donation system that makes use of Risc0 for execution integrity check.

+- nravesz

+Software engineer, working in the game development industry.

 ```